New Jersey State Income Tax Rates 2012 - Tax Year 2011

 e-Filing: Submit Your New Jersey Tax Return Online

-You can save time and money by electronically filing your New Jersey income tax directly with the Division of Revenue.
+You can save time and money by electronically filing your New Jersey income tax directly with the .
 Benefits of e-Filing your New Jersey tax return include instant submission, error checking, and faster refund response times.
 Most tax preparers can electronically file your return for you, or you can do it yourself using free or paid income tax software, like the examples listed below.

 New Jersey offers an eFiling program called NJWebFile, which can be used by residents with income under $150,000 to electronically file forms NJ-1040 and NJ-1040-H (property tax credit applications).
 You must file using your SSN, and will receive a confirmation number proving that your return was successfully filed.
 Payments can be made online or sent in separately, and your refund will be sent via direct deposit.